upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 ## New opt-in feature

-`Trainer Class Assignment / Sprite Sync` is implemented as a separate opt-in path, currently exposed through the settings-profile overlay:
+`Trainer Class Assignment / Sprite Sync` is implemented as a separate opt-in path that follows the Trainer Class Names randomization, currently exposed through the settings-profile overlay:

 - `MODE-TRAINER-CLASS-SPRITE-SYNC`